moshekatz/moshekatz.dev/public/optimize-your-codebase-for-llms/index.md

 Codebases that makes it easy to break down tasks are the ones I find delightful to work in.

-Sophie Alpert described it perfectly in a highly recommended piece about [Fast and maintainable patterns for fetching from a database](https://sophiebits.com/2020/01/01/fast-maintainable-db-patterns):
+Sophie Alpert described it perfectly in her post about [Fast and maintainable patterns for fetching from a database](https://sophiebits.com/2020/01/01/fast-maintainable-db-patterns):

 > You should be able to worry about each part of your code in isolation, without holding the entire system in your head.
 In my experience, this is the key to making complex systems scale, especially (but not only) in a large organization.